bdlukaa/fluent_ui/README.md

 - CheckboxListTile: a `TappableListTile` with a `Checkbox` in the leading.
 - SwitchListTile: a `TappableListTile` with a `ToggleSwitch` in the leading.
-- RadioListTile: a `TappableListTile` with a `RadioButton` in the leading.

 They share a single pattern.
 Here's how to implement the following image: